xogeny/cadeau/Metadata.md

 Indicates whether the presentation should be compatible with "presenter" devices like the Logitech R400.

+## `animation`

+Values: true | false
+Default: true

+Can be used to suppress animation (*e.g.,* during content review).

+## `includes`

+Values: array of filenames
+Default: []

+A list of files to be included when processing all html files.
+To include a file for only certain slides, use the slide-level `include` metadata.

 # Section metadata

 # Slide metadata